 214.32 Program management, services, participant costs, eligibility, completions, voluntary termination and discharge.

 Subdivision 1.
 Management. (a) A health professionals services program committee is established, consisting of one person appointed by each participating board, with each participating board having one vote.
 The committee shall designate one board to provide administrative management of the program, set the program budget and the pro rata share of program expenses to be borne by each participating board, provide guidance on the general operation of the program, including hiring of program personnel, and ensure that the program's direction is in accord with its authority.
-If the participating boards change which board is designated to provide administrative management of the program, any appropriation remaining for the program shall transfer to the newly designated board on the effective date of the change.
-The participating boards must inform the appropriate legislative committees and the commissioner of finance of any change in the administrative management of the program, and the amount of any appropriation transferred under this provision.
+No more than half plus one of the members of the committee may be of one gender.

 (b) The designated board, upon recommendation of the health professional services program committee, shall hire the program manager and employees and pay expenses of the program from funds appropriated for that purpose.
 The designated board may apply for grants to pay program expenses and may enter into contracts on behalf of the program to carry out the purposes of the program.
 The participating boards shall enter into written agreements with the designated board.